 The Milagro pond is covered by a light-tight barrier and instrumented with an array of 450 photomultiplier tubes deployed under 1.5-m of water to detect air-shower particles reaching the ground.
 These PMTs measure the arrival time and density of the air-shower particles.
-In addition, 273 PMTs are located at the bottom of the pond under 6m of water and will be used to distinguish photon-induced showers from hadron-induced showers.
+In addition, 273 PMTs are located at the bottom of the pond under 6m of water and are used to distinguish photon-induced showers from hadroninduced showers.
 The top array of PMTs is called the shower layer and the bottom array is the muon layer (Figure 2).
-On the bottom of the pond is a 2.8m x 2.8m grid of sand-filled PVC pipe to which The PMTs in both layers are secured by a Kevlar string.
+On the bottom of the pond is a 2.8m x 2.8m grid of sand-filled PVC pipe to which The PMTs in both layers are secured by a Kevlar string, as shown in Figure 2.
 Milagro uses 20-cmdiameter Hamamatsu 10-stage R5912SEL PMTs.
 Custommade front-end electronics boards provide timing and charge information for each PMT channel.
 The front-end boards also provide triggering information.

-An event display for a typical air shower event in the Milagro pond is shown in figure 3.
+An event display for a typical air shower event in the Milagro pond is shown in Figure 3.
 The line above the pond indicates the best fit direction of the shower front using the relative arrival times of the shower layer PMTs.

 Fig. 3.
 Air Shower event in Milagro.
-The line is the timing fits from the Shower layer.
+The line above the pond is the timing fits from the Shower layer.
 The green squares are proportional in size to the signal in the Shower layer.

-A measure for the angular resolution of the Milagro detector is the DELEO/2 distribution of figure 4.
+A measure for the angular resolution of the Milagro detector is the DELEO/2 distribution of Figure 4.
 DELEO/2 is one half the space angle difference between the fits using the odd and even tubes in the array and is approximately the angular uncertainty (excluding certain systematics).
 The final resolution of the detector will be degraded by uncertainties in the shower's core position coupled with the shower-front's small curvature.
-Although the resolution is dependent on the number of PMTs that are hit, the average angular resolution for all reconstructed events is $\sim 0.75^{\circ}$.
+The angular resolution is dependent on the number of PMTs that are in the fit; the resulting average angular resolution for all reconstructed events is $\sim 0.75^{\circ}$.